vvaezian/vvaezian.github.io/Programming Languages/SQL.md

 SET TRANSACTION ISOLATION LEVEL READ COMMITTED; -- turn it off
 ```
 * Note that even with NOLOCK or TRANSACTION ISOLATION LEVEL, the query still requests SCH-S lock, so it will block any query that requests SCH-M lock.

+We can see all locks by running `sp_lock [SPID]`
 ### Basic functions
 ````SQL
 -- Create table